kanishka-linux/kawaii-player/README.md

 ###### [Index](#index)

 The portable nature of media server allows the application to run in peer to peer mode.
-The application can run as client as well as server at the same time.
-If two computers A and B are running instance of kawaii-player, then they can share their libraries with each other on the local network.
+The application can run as a client as well as server at the same time.
+If two computers A and B are running instance of kawaii-player, then they can share their libraries in streaming mode (without downloading locally) on the local network.
 This functionality is available from version 2.2+ onwards.
 This functionality has been implemented as a special addon 'MyServer', which users can find in the Addons section.

 Steps Inovolved in P2P mode for two computers: